-New Hampshire Boosts Revenue With Intelligence, Integration, and Data Integrity
+New Hampshire Dept. of Revenue Admin.
+Boosts Revenue With Intelligence, Integration, and Data Integrity

 The charter of the New Hampshire Department of Revenue Administration (DRA) is to collect the proper amount of taxes due, incurring the least cost to the taxpayers.
 The DRA manages tax collection for 253 state municipalities, sets the tax rates, and oversees the statewide property tax system.

 It’s a large, non-stop operation, yet for Commissioner Kevin Clougherty and his staff, the biggest challenge isn’t just managing the collection of revenue, but managing information.
 With a vast array of accounting and billing systems, his department was having a difficult time capturing, reporting, and analyzing taxpayer data – let alone making revenue projections.
 A technology environment that did not permit flexible reporting and analysis stymied the DRA.

 “New Hampshire is one of just a few states that requests its department of revenue to estimate revenue, yet our agency lacked adequate tools for analyzing historical trends and conducting future planning,” said Margaret Fulton, assistant commissioner of the New Hampshire DRA.
 “We had no way to tell precisely where the money came from because our information systems didn’t provide the data that we needed in a user-friendly way.”

 Other states have implemented packaged revenue management systems to replace their tax management systems, but the costs are prohibitive, ranging from $40 million to $100 million for the software licenses, consulting services, and associated hardware.
 A large portion of the budget in these projects is devoted to data architecture: either figuring out how to access disparate information and put it into a usable format, or migrating old data to a new computing platform.